A Guide for Education Management Information System (EMIS)

 1. Data Collection

-So, first off, everything kicks off with collecting data from all sorts of places around the school, like those student enrollment forms, attendance sheets, exam results, and even financial bits and pieces.
-All this information it gets put into the system, usually through its different dedicated modules.
+So, first off, it starts with data gathering from around the school from all sorts of forms handed out to students, such as student enrollment forms, attendance sheets, exam results, and financial bits and pieces.
+All this information is uploaded to the system via its various modules (specialized systems).

 2. Data Integration

-This kind of integration is absolutely crucial because it breaks down those annoying data silos, making sure that everyone across the school is actually looking at and working with the same information.
+Yes, this type of integration is a key factor, as it eliminates those frustrating data silos that ensure everyone in the school is on the same page and using the same data.
 It’s truly the key for any school wanting to build a truly unified system that just works.

 3. Data Processing & Storage